Listed marine and migratory (Bonn, CAMBA, JAMBA, ROKAMBA)

 What can I do?

-- Avoid areas where Common Greenshank are known to occur and keep dogs on a leash
+- Avoid areas where Common Greenshank are known to frequent and keep dogs on a leash

 - If approaching by small boats or jet skis, ensure motor is idling and reduce noise to a minimum.
 If approaching on foot keep well clear, at least 80 m is recommended.